-Our intention is to have in-person classes unless we are required by local authorities to close down classes or the school.
+Our intention is to have in-person classes unless we are required by local authorities to close our school or our Head of Schools deems it to be unsafe to operate in-person given the spread of COVID in our community.
 Our teachers will be working over the summer to enhance their remote teaching plans given what they learned during their 11-weeks of remote teaching this past spring and further professional development work.

 ● Daycroft School will confirm with every family that they have an electronic device their child can use to help facilitate learning when necessary from home.

 ● Remote classes will take place over Zoom, Seesaw and Google Classroom.

 ● Materials will be sent home to help facilitate lessons from home.